-1. Any club or society consisting wholly or partly of members of the University in statu 21upillary may apply to the Junior Proctor for registration as a University society.
+1. Any club or society consisting wholly or partly of members of the University who are registered students may apply to the Junior Proctor for registration as a University society.
 A club or society applying for registration shall submit to the Junior Proctor a statement of its current financial position and a copy of its constitution.
 The Junior Proctor may refer such an application to the Societies Syndicate.
 If the Junior Proctor refuses to register a club or society the club or society may appeal to the Societies Syndicate, who may if they think fit register the club or society.

-2. All registered clubs or societies shall deposit any changes in their constitution with the Junior Proctor, and shall notify him or her of any change of officers.
+2. All registered clubs or societies shall deposit any changes in their constitution with the Junior Proctor, and shall notify the Junior Proctor of any change of officers.